AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-searches.md

 ---
 description: The recommended default metric for search engines and keywords.
 This metric represents instances of a click-through, and shows the page that is associated with a specific engine or keyword.
 Searches metric data can be reported retroactively to the beginning of the data set.
-seo-description: The recommended default metric for search engines and keywords.
-This metric represents instances of a click-through, and shows the page that is associated with a specific engine or keyword.
-Searches metric data can be reported retroactively to the beginning of the data set.
-seo-title: Searches
 solution: Analytics
 title: Searches
 topic: Metrics